The First Lighthouse (1810)

 In 1876 the U. S. Lighthouse Establishment performed a “thorough overhauling” at the lighthouse; workers weather-proofed the roof and walls of the dwelling and installed a speaking tube which ran from the watch room in the tower to the house.

 In 1890, a fire-proof brick oil house was constructed beside the lighthouse.
 This 9′ x 11′ building could hold 450 five-gallon oil cans.
-The lighthouse kerosene lamp was replaced by electricity in 1934.
-On June 1, 1939, the lighthouse was placed under the jurisdiction of the U.S. Coast Guard.
-Twenty years later, the lighthouse was fully automated with timers to turn the light off and on.
+In 1934, electricity replaced the lighthouse kerosene lamp.
+On June 1, 1939, the U.S. Coast Guard took over jurisdiction of the lighthouse.
+Twenty years later, timers to turn the light off and onthe lighthouse was fully automated with .
 The third order Fresnel lens projects the beam eighteen miles.
-It is operated by one 1,000 watt mogul lamp rotating to produce one beam per minute.
+A 1,000 watt mogul lamp operates the lens and rotates to produce one beam per minute.